-Johnson College Physical Therapist Assistant students complete three clinical experiences.
-Students participate in a 3 week experience in the 3rd semester and two 6 week experiences in the 5th semester.
+Johnson College Physical Therapist Assistant students complete 3 clinical experiences.
+Students participate in a part-time experience during the 4th semester and in 2 full-time experiences in the 5th semester.

 Without the contributions of our clinical coordinators and clinical instructors, this vital component of our curriculum would not be possible.
 Their time and dedication to the education of our students is greatly appreciated.

 It is the philosophy of Johnson College that the clinical experiences included within the Physical Therapist Assistant Program are a vital component of the educational experience.
 The clinical experiences should be challenging, but at the same time, supportive.
 This is where students are able to apply the skills and information which they have been learning in the classroom to real patients in real life situations.
 Students must recognize that safe and effective patient care is the priority in the clinical experience, and all students are expected to demonstrate safety and professionalism during all patient contacts.

 General Clinical Education Guidelines for the Clinical Instructor to Promote an Optimal Learning Experience

 - Be welcoming and view the student as part of the team

 - Expose the student to a variety of patients and treatments

 - Support the student in setting daily and/or weekly goals to succeed

 - Encourage self-assessment of skills and knowledge